TOP-Nav: Legged Navigation Integrating Terrain, Obstacle and Proprioception Estimation: Method

 \subsection{Proprioception Advisor}

-{We design the proprioception advisor to identify motion abnormalities that may arise from unexpected external disturbances.
-A straightforward approach is to use the velocity tracking error \cite{frey2023fast}, but its effectiveness can be hindered by the noisy velocity estimation on real hardware.
-Considering the interactions between the robot and its environment, the ideal metrics should be both observable and comprehensive.
-To address this, we utilize the value function $c_t$ estimated from $\pi_{\textrm{critic}}$, which synthesizes multiple metrics and provides more stable results by incorporating historical observations.}

-{The original $\pi_{\textrm{critic}}$ requires privileged observations, we train another value function estimation network using observable motion states for the proprioception advisor to be deployed on hardware.
-The estimated motion evaluation $c_t$ is normalized using a sigmoid function.
-As demonstarted in Fig. \ref{critic}, the motion evaluation will decline sharply when the robot encounters a locomotion failure, potentially due to transitioning onto challenging terrain.
-Implementation details for the reward design and normalization are provided in the appendix.}
+We design the proprioception advisor to identify motion abnormalities that may arise from unexpected external disturbances.
+To offer a stable and comprehensive evaluation of the robot-environment interactions, we train the estimated value function (Section \ref{sec:background}) to synthesize multiple metrics and incorporate historical observations.
+As demonstrated in Fig. \ref{estimator}(b), the motion evaluation will decline sharply when the robot encounters a locomotion failure caused by transitioning onto challenging terrain.
+The reward design and normalization implementation details are provided in Section \ref{sec:ProprioceptionDetails}.

-{Within the path planner, we first directly utilize the motion evaluations to enhance the robot's awareness of unforeseen disturbances.} This involves estimating collisions ($\bm{M}_P$) beyond the obstacle estimator and integrating them into the combined cost map ($\bm{M}_C$). {Previous works generate fix-sized virtual obstalces when proprioception feedback reaches a certain threshold \cite{fu2022coupling}, the design overlooks the variation of motion evaluations within each interval.
-We propose an continuously varied proprioception cost along the y-axis in $\bm{M}_P$}.
+Within the path planner, we first directly utilize the motion evaluations to enhance the robot's awareness of unforeseen disturbances.
+This involves estimating invisible collisions ($\bm{M}_P$) and integrating them into the combined cost map ($\bm{M}_C$).
+We propose a continuously varied proprioception cost along the lateral direction (which is the y-axis in $\bm{M}_P$).

-here $k_P$ is hyperparameter.
-Since a lower motion evaluation indicates a potential challenging terrain or an invisible obstacle in the current direction of the robot, we allocate $c_{t}$ to the {centriod column in ${\bm{M}_P}$ and decrease it towards the edges.}
+here $k_P$ is hyperparameter and $c_{t}$ is the estimated motion evaluation.
+Since a lower motion evaluation indicates a potentially challenging terrain or an invisible obstacle in the current direction of the robot, we allocate $c_{t}$ to the centroid column in ${\bm{M}_P}$ and decrease it towards the edges, this will prevent the robot from continuing to move forward when its motion is disturbed by an unexpected obstacle or challenging terrain.
+We further discuss the relationship between the proposed motion evaluations, terrain difficulty, and ground truth motion states in Section \ref{sec:motionevaluationsterrain}.